rswag/rswag/README.md

 ### Null Values ###

 This library is currently using JSON::Draft4 for validation of response models.
-It does not support null as a value.
-So you can add the property 'x-nullable' to a definition to allow null/nil values to pass.
+Nullable properties can be supported with the non-standard property 'x-nullable' to a definition to allow null/nil values to pass.
+Or you can add the new standard ```nullable``` property to a definition.
 ```ruby
 describe 'Blogs API' do
   path '/blogs' do